Pilot Live: Blackboard Collaborate™ for Faculty (Moderators)

 - Suggestions for a Better Web Conference

-Blackboard Collaborate™ Web conferencing is not an "officially" supported product at Wright State.
-We are happy to allow other faculty and/or staff at Wright State to use it for university purposes as long as you are willing to getting support and training from Blackboard Collaborate (which they do a great job).
-Wright State faculty and staff may use Blackboard Collaborate for university purposes, classroom support, or research support.
+Pilot Live uses Blackboard Collaborate™ Web conferencing, which is not an "officially" supported product at Wright State.
+We are happy to allow other faculty and/or staff at Wright State to use it for university purposes as long as you are willing to get support and training from Blackboard.
+Wright State faculty and staff may use Pilot Live/Blackboard Collaborate for university purposes, classroom support, or research support.
 The primary purpose for Blackboard Collaborate is to support the academic classroom environment.
 We do not want to use it for large webinar events that are not classroom related that would put a strain on our primary purpose.
 There is no "internal" WSU staff to support you with your Blackboard Collaborate events, so you need to be self sufficient.

 Blackboard Collaborate has now been integrated into Pilot, our new course management system.
 If you plan to use Collaborate through Pilot, you will not need to request an Collaborate account as you will be validated through your logon through Pilot.
 All users are responsible for accessing the online training and support from Collaborate which is provided at no charge.
 Here are links to the free online training resources: